Welcome to today's edition of the Rush 24-7 podcast.

 President made a big deal about bringing the Iraqi prime minister to address Congress and met with him yesterday.

-The Iraqi Prime Minister is an anti-Semite.
+The Iraqi prime minister is an anti-Semite.

-That's right here, Mr. Snerdlin.
+That's right here, Mr. Snerdling.

 This happened right across the bridge, right over there in West Palm Beach.